Med-Cabinet-1-June-2020/DS/README.md

 1. Flask app deployed; routes can be found by running "flask run" in the terminal.

 2. Heroku up deployed with two live routes:
+    1. Homepage contains navbar links to the Recommender and Sample Recommendation pages.
-    1. Takes input to recommend different cannabis strains based on medical symptoms and preferred positive effects: https://bestmedcab1.herokuapp.com/recommender
+    2. Takes input to recommend different cannabis strains based on medical symptoms and preferred positive effects: https://bestmedcab1.herokuapp.com/recommender.
-    2. Contains a JSON-formatted result set: https://bestmedcab1.herokuapp.com/dummy_data
+    3. Contains a JSON-formatted result set: https://bestmedcab1.herokuapp.com/dummy_data.

 ### SAMPLE INPUT AND OUTPUT: